 Download a copy

 Everyone knows that a good massage can make you feel like a new person.
 And now, people of all ages are beginning to understand the many benefits of massage therapy, including the role it can play in overall health and well-being.
-Recent research suggests that massage can enhance the immune function in preterm infants, decrease blood pressure and improve stability in older persons, as well as reduce stress and anxiety in cancer patients.
+Research suggests that massage can enhance the immune function in preterm infants, decrease blood pressure and improve stability in older persons, as well as reduce stress and anxiety in cancer patients.

 Massage Therapy for Improved Immune Function and Weight Gain in Preterm Infants